Capt. Benjamin L. Willard

 - Motor Mouth: Chef talks more than the rest of the PBR crew put together.

 - Nervous Wreck: Downplayed.
 He's not a wreck, but as Willard notes, "he was wrapped too tight for Vietnam, probably wrapped too tight for New Orleans."

 - Only Sane Man: Between the jaded world-weariness of veterans Willard and Chief, Clean's naivete, and Lance's generally spaced-out attitude, he's often the only one to react to the horrors around him with anything like normal human emotion.

 - Please Wake Up: After Mr Clean is killed during the surprise attack on the boat, Chef frantically shakes his body as if trying to wake him up, and quickly descends into hysterical tears as the full extent of his injuries become apparent.

 - Vitriolic Best Buds: With Mr Clean; given the state of the mission, the two don't always have the most harmonious relationship, and occasionally get into fights.
 In particular, Chef is absolutely merciless when he discovers that Clean's a virgin, and spends most of the following scene gleefully chanting "Cherry Boy!"
 However, when Clean is killed, Chef can only sob over his body.

 Chief Quartermaster George Phillips

+The commander of the Navy PBR that Willard is riding.
 The chief runs a tight ship and frequently clashes with Willard over authority.
 Has a father-son relationship with Clean.